Omar hit with FEC complaint, accused of paying alleged paramour's travel expenses with campaign funds

 Omar’s campaign has paid Mynett’s E. Street Group, LLC around $230,000 for fundraising consulting, digital communications, Internet advertising and travel expenses since 2018, federal election records indicate.
 Most of those payments occurred after Election Day last year.

 Eight disbursements from Ilhan's campaign to the E Street Group for "travel expenses," totaling $21,546.94, were not itemized.
-FEC rules require that such travel expenses list the individual benefitting from the arrangement, as well as the date and purpose of the payment.
+FEC rules, the NLPC said, require that such travel expenses list the individual benefitting from the arrangement, as well as the date and purpose of the payment.

 NLPC said that Omar's team instead only listed E Street as the payee, and contained no details on the trips.